CSSUoB/cssuob.github.io/_posts/2019-08-14-website-update.md

 easy to give to someone else to modify and re-use all across the site.

-For example, before, we used to have to manually add new pages every time we wanted to add a redirect; now, thanks to a clever hack, we can use jekyll to insert redirects from a yaml file into the javascript of our 404 page!
+For example, before, we used to have to manually add new pages every time we wanted to add a redirect link; now, thanks to a clever hack, we can use jekyll to insert redirects from a yaml file into the javascript of our 404 page!

 ### Themes

 Writing a theme from scratch is interesting - when we went from the old site to the new one, there were already some stylesheets, but not particularly organized.
-The very first task I looked at was to cleanup the CSS and move it in SCSS.
+The very first task I looked at was to cleanup the CSS\* and move it in SCSS.

-There's only one problem with using SCSS - it makes going back to normal CSS frustrating.
+There's only one problem with using SCSS - it makes going back to normal CSS\* frustrating.
 Thanks to that, we're able to have easy-to-read and *hopefully* easy-to-edit style sheets.